How To Overcome Food Addiction — Tips, Ideas, and Expert Advice

 - Your stomach is the size of your fist and doesn’t need much food to feel satisfied, as long as you eat slowly and chew properly rather than bolting your food.
-Eating slowly allows your body to take more nutrients from the food as we have a lot of digestive enzymes in saliva.
+Eating slowly allows your body to have a lot of digestive enzymes in saliva and take more nutrients from the food.

 So slow your eating down.
-At every meal put your knife and fork down and take twice as long to eat as usual so that your stomach can register you have eaten and you can stop before you get bloated.
+At every meal put your knife and fork down and take twice as long to eat as usual so that your stomach can register you have eaten and you can stop before you overeat.

 Squeeze your hand into a fist just before and during eating and keep telling yourself “My stomach is the size of my fist and I feel full and satisfied halfway through eating.”

-- Drink more water as dehydration is often interpreted as hunger when it’s not hunger but thirst.
+- Drink more water as dehydration is often interpreted as hunger when it’s actually just thirst.
 Hot drinks like tea and bouillon have a very comforting effect on the body when you feel stressed, which helps curb overeating.

-All these tips that we mentioned can really help you to overcome pretty much any food addiction.
-But most definitely, if you noticed that all these tips have to do with your behaviors and habits, which all begins in the mind.
+All these tips can really help you to overcome pretty much any food addiction.
+All these tips have to do with your behaviors and habits, which all begin in the mind.

 One of the most effective ways to reprogram your mind quickly and efficiently is through hypnotic sessions for weight control or taking control of food addiction.

-Learn more about reprogramming your mind with Marissa Peers’s hypnotic weight control and see for yourself all the things you can do to reprogram your mind and take control of any bad habits.
+Learn more about reprogramming your mind with Marisa Peers’s Hypnotic Weight Control program and see for yourself all the things you can do to reprogram your mind and take control of any bad habit.

 Practical Tips And Advice On How To Overcome Food Addiction